cdot/SVGcut/README.md

 + `Spacing` - specific to the `Perforate` operation, this is used to set the spacing between drill holes.
 Not all options are appropriate for all operations; the drop-down will change when you change the selected operation, and so will the tool paths shown in the display.
+If you want to hide the source SVG to see the toolpaths more clearly, you can enable the `View`->`Hide SVG` option.

 ## Curve Conversion